OxidizeLabs/ferrite/docs/PERFORMANCE_TESTS.md

 # AsyncDiskManager Performance Tests

-This document describes the comprehensive performance test suite for TKDB's AsyncDiskManager.
+This document describes the comprehensive performance test suite for Ferrite's AsyncDiskManager.

 ## Overview